victormacedo10/musepy/BUILD_README.md

 ## Security Considerations

-- Google Drive credentials should be kept secure
+- Service account key file should be kept secure
 - Built executables should be code-signed for distribution
-- Users should be educated about Google Drive permissions
+- Service account only has access to folders explicitly shared with it
-- Token files contain sensitive authentication data
+- Distribute executables through secure channels